-The study was approved by the Institutional Review Board.
-The records of ADPKD patients, diagnosed by clinical criteria, who participated in a prospective, randomized trial in kidney transplantation comparing sirolimus-mycophenalate mofetil-prednisone to tacrolimus-mycophenalate mofetil-prednisone at Mayo Clinic, Rochester between April 2001 and January 2006 were reviewed.
-Of the total of 116 ADPKD patients, 16 patients met the following criteria: [1] PLD evident on imagine studies; [2] on sirolimus-containing or calcineurin inhibitor based immunosuppression initiated at the time of renal transplantation and not switched from one group to the other during the period of observation; [3] on the same immunosuppressive for greater than 6 months; [4] abdominal imaging study (CT or MRI) obtained within 12 months prior to the renal transplantation and, for the patients on sirolimus-containing regimen, the repeated imaging while on sirolimus or within 11 months after the termination of sirolimus (in cases where sirolimus was terminated); and [5] absence of cyst reductive procedures or liver transplant.
-Seven patients on sirolimus-containing and 9 on non-sirolimus regimen met these criteria and were included.
+The study was approved by the Institutional Review Board of the Mayo Clinic College of Medicine.
+The records of ADPKD patients, diagnosed by clinical criteria, who participated in a prospective, randomized trial in kidney transplantation, including ADPKD and non-ADPKD renal transplant recipients, comparing sirolimus-mycophenalate mofetil-prednisone to tacrolimus-mycophenalate mofetilprednisone at Mayo Clinic in Rochester, Minnesota, between April 2001 and January 2006 were reviewed.12 Of 116 ADPKD patients, 16 patients met the following criteria: (a) PLD evident on imaging studies; (b) on sirolimus-containing or calcineurin inhibitor-based immunosuppression initiated at the time of renal transplantation and not switched from one group to the other during the period of observation; (c) on the same immunosuppressive for >6 mo; (d) abdominal imaging study (CT or MRI) obtained within 12 mo before the renal transplantation and, for the patients on sirolimus-containing regimen, the repeated imaging while on sirolimus or within 11 mo after the termination of sirolimus (in cases where sirolimus was terminated); and (e) absence of cyst reductive procedures or liver transplant.
+Seven patients on sirolimus-containing and nine on nonsirolimus regimen met these criteria and were included.
 Their characteristics are summarized in Table 1.
 Laboratory parameters at the times of the first and second scans are summarized in Table 2.